 The following are eligibility criteria for nominations.
 They must:

-Teach mathematics or science at the 7-12 grade level in a public or private school.
+- Teach mathematics or science in a public or private school.

-Have at least five years of full-time, 7-12 grade mathematics or science teaching experience prior to the 2014-2015 academic school year.
+- Have at least five years of full-time, mathematics or science teaching experience prior to the 2014-2015 academic school year.

 PAEMST is open to outstanding mathematics and science teachers in all 50 states and the U.S. jurisdictions.
 In addition to honoring individual achievement, the goal of the award program is to exemplify the highest standards of mathematics and science teaching.

 Presidential Awardees receive a:

 - Citation signed by the President of the United States;